thelightdesigner/ScuffedWalls/Blender Project.md

 # Setting Up A Blender Project for Wall Conversion

 All modeling done for wall conversion must be made up exclusivly of 3d cubes (default cubes).
 Editing the mesh in any way wont affect the converted walls.
 The model must be exported in the Collada (.dae) format with +Y up +Z forwards global orientation.

-It is important to note that changes are still being made to the model parser and this section will change in future updates.
+Each cube placed will be a wall

 ## Animating
 Any animation on position, rotation, scale, viewport color and viewport visibility to a cube will show up in beatsaber.
 Shape Keys and other mesh deformations wont work.